8 Gig Worker Healthcare: Portable Benefits for a New Economy

 As a structural feature of the economy they sustain.

 The problem is not that people don’t care.
-Many employers genuinely wish they could do more for the workers who serve them.
+Many employers genuinely wish they could do more.
 Many customers would gladly contribute a small amount.
 Many platforms recognize that worker health affects their business.

 The problem is that no infrastructure exists to channel that care into actual healthcare funding.